 Following a list of typical festival and celebrations of Montenegro

 - St Tryphon Festival.
 This February religious event in Kotor commemorates the martyrdom of the popular saint with processions, church services, and folk performances in front of the cathedral.

 - Kotor Carnival.
 Kotor Carnival is one of the liveliest festivals in Montenegro, kicking off every February with masked balls for adults and children.
 Theaters put on traditional shows, concerts are held in the streets and venues, restaurants offer special menus, and the streets throng with costumed revelers enjoying performers, fireworks, and parades.
 Another similar carnival is held in Kotor every August.

 - Mimosa Festival.
 The Mimosa Festival, held all over Montenegro in February/March, celebrates the coming of spring with the appearance of the first fragrant, yellow mimosa blossoms.
 The event lasts for several weeks with fine art exhibitions, traditional and modern theater, music and dance, and street fun.
 Flower shows are a highlight, and costumed girls holding branches of the flowing shrub travel between towns to visit friends and relatives.

 - Music of the Summer.
-This iconic event is held in Budva over the four summer months, beginning in June to celebrate the traditional musical heritage of Montenegro in all its forms from brass bands to vocal groups, traditional ensembles and more.
-The concerts are held in various venues, often in the open air main squares, and is welcomed by a huge musical parade to the Old Town to the Square of Poets.
+This iconic event is held in Budva over the four summer months, beginning in June to celebrate the traditional musical heritage of Montenegro in all its forms from brass bands to vocal groups, traditional ensembles, and more.
+The concerts are held in various venues, often in the open-air main squares, and are welcomed by a huge musical parade to the Old Town to the Square of Poets.

 - Kotor International Fashion Festival.
 Another Montenegrin event popular with visitors is July’s International Fashion Festival, held annually in Kotor over several days.
 Top designers from the Balkan nations and the rest of the world attend to share their designs with fashion-forward locals.